-It’s fall, which means sporting events, band practices, dance classes … the list goes on and on!
-Families are so busy this time of year that getting balanced dinners becomes an afterthought.
-So instead of ‘home-cooked,’ think ‘home-prepared.’
+It’s summer, which means there is no shortage of activities to keep you and your family on the go!
+This can make balanced dinners becomes an afterthought.
+So instead of ‘home-cooked,’ sometimes you can think ‘home-prepared.’
 With a little creativity it is possible to eat on the go and still get fruits and veggies in your evening meal!

 5 Ways: Dinners On the Go